Low Income Home Energy Assistance Program (LIHEAP)

 We serve Franklin, Jefferson, and Williamson County for Energy Assistance (LIHEAP).

-There will be NO priority groups this program year.
+There WILL be priority groups this program year:

 We will be taking applications “Remotely – Over the Phone” from the Main Office.